cunger/escape-velocity/content/patchwork.md

 * 📚 L. Lamport: Specifying Systems.
 * C. Seife: Sun in a Bottle: The Strange History of Fusion and the Science of Wishful Thinking.

-(📖 means "currently reading" and 📚 means "still on the stack".)
+(📖 means "currently reading" and 📚 means "on the stack".)

-# Courses
+# Selected courses

 ## Nuclear